usnistgov/REFPROP-docs/doc/DLL/high_level.rst

       The unit strings are given much further below.
 When converting from mole to mass units (or vice versa), the molar mass must be sent in the variable b.
-The type of property (as specified in the CONVUNITS subroutine) must be appended to the string in hOut, for example, hOut='UNITCONV_T' or hOut='UNITCONV_D'
+The type of property (as specified in the CONVUNITS subroutine) must be appended to the string in hOut, for example, hOut='UNITCONV_T' or hOut='UNITCONV_D'.
     - ``UNITUSER``, ``UNITUSER2``: Set a predefined set of units based on the user's need.
       Two different sets can be assigned depending on the input sent to the routine.
 The variable hIn contains the numbers that are specified by the enumerations in the CONSTS.INC file, separated by semicolons.
       For example, hIn='0;157;0;0;0;403;0;0;0;0' would set the pressure to use units of atm and the speed of sound to use units of km/h.
-The numbers are listed in the order of T, P, D, H, S, W, I, E, K, and N.
-      (temperature, pressure, density, enthalpy, entropy, speed of sound, kinematic viscosity, viscosity, thermal conductivity, and surface tension).
+The numbers are listed in the order of T, P, D, H, S, W, I, E, K, and N (temperature, pressure, density, enthalpy, entropy, speed of sound, kinematic viscosity, viscosity, thermal conductivity, and surface tension).
 Because the enumerations might change, it is best to build this string with the enumerations listed in the CONSTS.INC file rather than hard coding the numbers as shown above.